Dedication, Service and Friendship

 The Patrol, with over 100 active, dedicated, volunteer members, provides services to Ski Sundown's snow sports public.
 Our responsibilities include hill safety, skier/rider safety education, emergency care, and rescue.
 Our mission is to serve the snow sports public without charge, in the rescue and first aid treatment of anyone injured, offering this service in a courteous manner, affording the best Public Relations possible for Ski Sundown and our organization.

 Have you ever thought of becoming a Patroller?
-Here's how...
+If you're at least 16 years old by December 30th of this year, here's how...

 Ski Sundown Ski Patrol offers an annual candidate training program run by National Ski Patrol (NSP) certified instructors, to the standards NSP holds across the USA.
 The program is divided into two parts.